Namie Station: History

 Namie Station was opened on 23 August 1898.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.
 The station was closed on 11 March 2011 following the Fukushima Daiichi nuclear disaster.
 Services between Namie and Odaka resumed on 1 April 2017.
 Services between Namie and remain suspended until reopened in March 2020.

-It became a unstaffed station from March 14, 2020.
+It became an unstaffed station from March 14, 2020.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 24 passengers daily (boarding passengers only).
 The passenger figures for previous years are as shown below.